fieldtrip/website/workshop/neuroimaging2-2425/sr5.md

 to be uncorrelated over time we can get quite good estimates of our sources’ activation time courses using beamforming._

-_The 'best estimate’ in the previous question is more specifically operationalised as the estimate that best captures the activity that can originate from that location while optimally suppressing interference from sources at other locations.
+_The 'best estimate’ in the previous question is more specifically operationalized as the estimate that best captures the activity that can originate from that location while optimally suppressing interference from sources at other locations.
 When we use so-called adaptive beamformers for this, we need not only the biophysically